trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

       use for new tables; either ``1`` or ``2``.
 Defaults to ``2``.
 Version ``2`` is required for row level deletes.
   * - ``orc_bloom_filter_columns``
-    - Comma separated list of columns to use for ORC bloom filter.
-It improves the performance of queries using Equality and IN predicates when reading ORC file.
+    - Comma-separated list of columns to use for ORC bloom filter.
+It improves the performance of queries using Equality and IN predicates when reading ORC files.
 Requires ORC format.
 Defaults to ``[]``.
   * - ``orc_bloom_filter_fpp``
     - The ORC bloom filters false positive probability.
 Requires ORC format.
       Defaults to ``0.05``.